ethras/flow-maestro/README.md

 - `flowm changes init|list|show` — scaffold and inspect change folders.
 - `flowm specs validate|apply` — lint delta specs then merge them into canonical specs.
 - `flowm research capture` - append git history and `rg` snapshots to `notes/research.md` for the active change.
-- `flowm quality check` - flag placeholder text in `spec.md`, `blueprint.md`, or `tasks.md` before handing off to `/blueprint` or `/work`.
+- `flowm quality check` - flag placeholder text in `spec.md`, `plan.md`, or `tasks.md` before handing off to `/blueprint` or `/work`.
 - `flowm timeline show|log` - review timeline.jsonl entries or append custom milestones.

 ## Release packaging

-On each git tag (vX.Y.Z), the workflow builds `flow-maestro-templates.zip` containing `commands/`, `protocols/`, and `templates/` and publishes it as a Release asset.
+On each git tag (vX.Y.Z), the workflow builds `flow-maestro-templates.zip` containing `commands/` and `templates/` and publishes it as a Release asset.
-Each release ships the updated command docs, protocols, and templates.
+Each release ships the updated command docs and templates.
 Scripts previously tied to Linear are no longer included; publishing now happens via `flowm specs apply`.

 ## Notes